 NIHL is irreversible but is preventable too just by making the following changes in headphone usage pattern.

-- Reduce the volume and listening time.
+Reduce the volume and listening time.
 Follow “60-60 rule” – Listen at 60% of the total volume and not more than 60 minutes at a time.
 Take a break and give 5-10 minutes rest to ears.

-- Choose headphones wisely.
-Select noise-canceling headphones that can cut the outside noise.
+Choose headphones wisely.
+Select noise-cancelling headphones that can cut the outside noise.
 This enables you to listen to sound from your phone or MP3 player at a much lower volume.
 Also, always go for over-the-ear headphones instead of a tiny pair of in-ear earbuds.
 This would increase the distance between the ear and the speaker is little more thus reduces the chance of hearing loss.

-- Check with the people around you.
+Check with the people around you.
 If someone, sitting next to you or standing at an arms distance from you.
 If you can listen to sound coming out of your headphones.
 Or if you have to raise your voice while talking to them; then you immediately need to lower the volume.

-- Schedule a Hearing Test.
-If you have buzzing, roaring, or ringing in your ears, or natural sounds around you are muffled or distorted after you take out your headphones, you should immediately book an appointment with a hearing expert known as Audiologist.
+Schedule a Hearing Test.
+If you have buzzing, roaring, or ringing in your ears, or natural sounds around you are muffled or distorted after you take out your headphones, you should immediately book an appointment with a hearing expert known as an Audiologist.